Counting fine gradings on matrix algebras and on classical simple Lie algebras: Lie Algebras of Series

 \section{Lie Algebras of Series $C$}

-For Series $C$ and $D$, we will need to consider a certain action of $\SP_{2m}(2)$ on $T=\ZZ_2^{2m}$, which is different from the natural one.
+For Series $C$ and $D$, the classification of fine gradings (see e.g. \cite[\S 3.5, 3.6]{EKmon}) requires a certain action of $\SP_{2m}(2)$ on $T=\ZZ_2^{2m}$, which is different from the natural action (cf. \cite[p.245]{DiMo}).
 The group $\SP_{2m}(2)=\SP(T)$ is defined as the group of isometries of a nondegenerate alternating bilinear form on $T$, say, the following:

 (This is the form used by GAP to define symplectic groups.)
 Now consider the quadratic form

 Clearly, the bilinear form \eqref{eq:bilin_form} is the polar of $Q$, i.e., $(x,y)=Q(x+y)-Q(x)-Q(y)$ for all $x,y$.
 But since we are now in characteristic $2$, $Q$ cannot be expressed in terms of the bilinear form and, consequently, an element $A\in\SP(T)$ does not necessarily preserve $Q$.
 One verifies that the mapping $x\mapsto Q(A^{-1}x)+Q(x)$ is linear (a peculiarity of the field of order $2$), so there exists unique $t_A\in T$ such that